Harshitha-Devi-Sunkara/Harshitha-Devi-Sunkara/README.md

 ### 🌟 Aspiring Business Intelligence Analyst | ERP Enthusiast

 Welcome to my GitHub profile!
 I’m passionate about leveraging technology to optimize business processes and make data-driven decisions.
-Here, you’ll find my projects and assignments showcasing my skills in ERP systems and data analysis.
+Here, you’ll find my projects and assignments showcasing my skills in data analysis and ERP systems .

 ---

 ## 🔍 About Me

 - 🎓 **Master's Student in Information Systems**
-  University of Texas at Arlington | Graduating in Fall 2024
+  University of Texas at Arlington | Graduated in Fall 2024
   Focus: ERP, Business Intelligence, and Data Analytics

 - 💼 **Work Experience**